hamburgcodingschool/fullstack-2023-1_react/project.md

 ## Submission

 1. Upload your code to a new GitHub repository.

-  - If you worked in a team, link the GitHub accounts of both of you in the README.md.
+  - If you worked in a team, link the GitHub accounts of both team members in the README.md.

 2. Send us an email with the following information:
   - A link to your GitHub repository